Last Material Update: August 2022

-The purpose of this policy is to ensure that Litecoin complies with applicable United States (US) federal and state regulations, and European Union (hereinafter, “EU”) data protection laws such as the General Data Protection Regulation (hereinafter, “GDPR”).
-Litecoin’s Services include blockchain as a service, products, or any other features, technologies or functionalities (hereinafter: “Services”) offered by Litecoin.
+The purpose of this policy is to ensure that Unbanked complies with applicable United States (US) federal and state regulations, and European Union (hereinafter, “EU”) data protection laws such as the General Data Protection Regulation (hereinafter, “GDPR”).
+Unbanked’s Services include blockchain as a service, products, or any other features, technologies or functionalities (hereinafter: “Services”) offered by Unbanked.
 Users accept this Policy by visiting our website and/or by using our Services.

 - IMPORTANT INFORMATION AND WHO WE ARE